-"iv) The scale, layout and design are sympathetic to the character of the area.
+- "iv) The scale, layout and design are sympathetic to the character of the area. - v) They are designed to minimise visual intrusion on the landscape through, sympathetic siting, design, materials and colour

 Historic England suggests that a further criterion be added "the existing dwelling to be demolished is not of architectural or historic merit".